-OVERVIEW As part of the MCCAC’s Alberta Municipal Solar Program (AMSP), the City of Calgary installed a 33.6 kW solar…
+As part of the MCCAC’s Alberta Municipal Solar Program (AMSP), the Town of Valleyview installed a 38kW solar PV system on the roof of a new affordable housing fourplex.
+The project was completed in November 2016.

 14,040kWh/yearElectrical Energy Generation